Demographics of Nepal: Religion

-As of the 2011 census, 81.3% of the Nepalese population was Hindu, 9.0% Buddhist, 4.4% Muslim, 3.0% Kiratist/Yumaist, 1.42% Christian, and 0.9% followed other or no religion.
+As of the 2021 census, 81.19% of the Nepali population was Hindu, 8.21% Buddhist, 5.09% Muslim, 3.17% Kiratist/Yumaist, 1.76% Christian, and 0.9% followed other or no religion.

 Nepal defines itself as a secular nation according to Constitution of Nepal It is common for many Hindus in the country to also worship Buddhist deities simultaneously with Hindu traditions.
 The notion of religion in Nepal is more fluid than other countries, particularly Western countries.
 The Nepali people build their social networks through their religious celebrations, which are a central part to the whole of communities within the country.

-There is a general idea held by the Nepalese people that there is an omnipotent, transcendental "moral order" that is sacred to Hinduism.
+There is a general idea held by the Nepali people that there is an omnipotent, transcendental "moral order" that is sacred to Hinduism.
 This idea exists along with the constant presence of chaos and disorder in the material world.
 In the northwestern region of the country, this all-encompassing state of disorder in the world is synonymous with human affliction, which the religious shamans are believed to alleviate.

 Kathmandu Valley is home to the Newars, a major ethnic group in Nepal.
 The city Bhaktapur is located inside of Kathmandu Valley.
 Bhaktapur was once an independent Hindu Kingdom.
 Individual homes typically have at least one shrine devoted to personal deities, with an altar displaying flowers, fruit, and oil among other offerings to the Gods.
 The perimeter of Kathmandu Valley is lined with shrines devoted to Hindu goddesses, whose purpose is to protect the city from chaotic events.
 At least one shrine can be found on the vast majority of streets in Kathmandu.
 The people of Nepal do not feel the need to segregate or compete based upon religion, so Hindu and Buddhist shrines are often coexisting in the same areas.
-The areas outside of the city are perceived to always possess some form of wild or disordered nature, so the Nepalese people inside of the city lines regularly worship the Hindu gods through public ceremonies.
+The areas outside of the city are perceived to always possess some form of wild or disordered nature, so the Nepali people inside of the city lines regularly worship the Hindu gods through public ceremonies.